Health insurance marketplace: Initial launch

+Impacts

 Implementation of the individual exchanges changed the practice of insuring individuals.
 The expansion of this market was a major focus of ACA.
 Over 1.3 million people had selected plans for 2015 marketplace coverage in the first three weeks of the year's open enrollment period, including people who renewed their coverage and new customers.

 As of January 3, 2014, 2 million people had selected a health plan through the health insurance marketplaces.
 By April 19, 2014, 8.0 million people had signed up through the health insurance marketplaces and an additional 4.8 million joined Medicaid.
 As of February, 2015, about 11.4 million people had signed up for or been automatically renewed for 2015 marketplace coverage.
 Today, more than 1,400 local outreach events have been conducted in federally facilitated marketplace states across the country.